Abdullah Yusuf Ali: Triumph and Tragedy

 Inheritance

 Masuma and Yusuf Ali had separated in 1941.
-Yusuf Ali’s pension of 800 pounds till he died left a balance of over 20,000 pounds in the bank, which must have gone to Masuma, along with the books and papers.
+Yusuf Ali’s pension of 800 pounds until his death left over 20,000 pounds in the bank, which must have gone to Masuma, along with the books and papers.
 What happened to the books and diaries was a secret that she carried to her grave in 1962.

 Legacy and assessment

-Yusuf Ali was one among the first non-Bengalis, and Muslims, and perhaps the first from Gujarat, to have joined the I.C.S., the steel frame of Indian administration.
-But, in a note on Indian members of the I.C.S. in the nineteenth century, the proceedings of the Indian History Congress (Volume 30, 1968) explicitly removed the names of Yusuf Ali and five others from its analysis as they could not trace their names in the I.C.S. civil lists for the period.
+Yusuf Ali was one of the first non-Bengalis and Muslims, and perhaps the first from Gujarat, to have joined the Indian Civil Service (ICS), the steel frame of the British Indian administration.
+But, in a note on Indian members of the ICS in the nineteenth century, the proceedings of the Indian History Congress (Volume 30, 1968) explicitly removed the names of Yusuf Ali and five others from its analysis as they could not trace their names in the ICS civil lists for the period.

-Yusuf Ali, as we have seen, was a bright and talented man with a wide range of eclectic interests.
+Yusuf Ali was a bright and talented man with eclectic interests.
 With the best of education in late-Victorian India and England, he was employed in the most prestigious service of the Crown that an Indian of his background could aspire to.
-He was moulded by the Edwardian values of the first decade of the 20th century that looked forward to greater prosperity backed by technology for the Empire and the world.
+He was moulded by the Edwardian values of the first decade of the 20th century, and he looked forward to greater prosperity backed by technology for the Empire and the world.
 After welcoming a 20th century full of hope, the beloved of his bosses, he had his sights on the highest echelons in his service.
 A knighthood and other honours awaited him.
-But, as we have seen, his was a story of events making him turn inward as years progressed.
+But, as we have seen, his was a story of events that made him turn inward as the years progressed.

 A Wikipedia page on Indian Civil Service officers includes Surendranath Banerjea and Subhas Chandra Bose.
 The first was dismissed, perhaps wrongly, not long after joining the service.
-The second had resigned soon after being selected.
-But, the name of Abdullah Yusuf Ali, who served the country for close to two decades, did not appear until this author had the honour of adding it.
+The second resigned soon after being selected.
+However, Abdullah Yusuf Ali, who served the country for nearly two decades, did not appear until this author had the honour of adding it.

 Assessment